-Under the direction of their professor, students will complete a comprehensive project in Criminal Justice Administration.
-The purpose of the project will be to demonstrate the student's ability to evaluate, assess, and synthesize the undergraduate level learning obtained in the Criminal Justice Administration concentration.
+The course opens with an examination of cultural competency in Module 1.
+This will finish off the essential criminal justice topics.
+From Modules 2 to 4, under the direction of their professor, students will complete a 10- to 15-page comprehensive project in Criminal Justice Administration.
+The purpose of the project will be to demonstrate the student's ability to evaluate, assess, and synthesize the undergraduate-level learning obtained in the Criminal Justice Administration concentration.
 Prerequisite: CJA 301; CJA 302; CJA 401